 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-The policy had last been updated in June 2017.
-We saw evidence that staff received safeguarding training.
+We saw evidence that staff received safeguarding training, records showed that a staff member was the lead person for safeguarding and was also trained to level three; which is a level higher than typically required for their role.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.
-One of the principal dentists was the safeguarding lead.

-The practice had a system to highlight vulnerable patients on records e.g. children with child protection plans, adults where there were safeguarding concerns, people with a learning disability or a mental health condition, or who require other support such as with mobility or communication.
-This happened by a pop up note coming up on the computer system when the relevant record was selected.
+The practice had a system to highlight vulnerable patients on records, for example, children with child protection plans, adults where there were safeguarding concerns, people with a learning disability or a mental health condition, or who require other support such as with mobility or communication.